Ryplinn/nightgamesmod/README.md

 1. Separate display and game logic.
 There will need to be a layer between display logic and game logic, although exactly where that code lives is less important than the conceptual structure.

+    1. Find a better way to prevent ConcurrentModificationExceptions.
+There should be a way to design things such that we don't have to explicitly use thread-safe data structures all over the place.
-    1. HTML styling should be handled on the display style.
+    1. HTML styling should be handled on the display side.
 Having on-screen text stored in an easy-to-parse/compare format somewhere would be helpful.

 1. Make most trait and status effects specified in data files, rather than code.